giorgi94/djmongoengine/README.md

 # Django MongoEngine

 This package, unlike [Django-MongoEngine](https://github.com/MongoEngine/django-mongoengine) or [Djongo](https://github.com/nesdis/djongo/), doesn't aim on changing SQL role in Django.
-Writing backend for NoSQL database is very
+Writing backend for NoSQL database is not trivial.
+Here MongoDB is used as helper database, to increase performance.

 ## Usage